yogster/blog/content/post/you-should-be-using-signal.md

 # Epilogue: What about distributed instant messaging?

 I really like Signal because it's open source, nonprofit and transparent.
 But they are still a single controlling organisation.
 How cool would it be to have a Signal that doesn't actually depend on a single entity?
-There are some peer-to-peer instant messaging apps out there, such as [FireChat][11], but all seems in its infancy.
+There are some peer-to-peer instant messaging apps out there, such as [FireChat][11] or [Riot][15], but all seems in its infancy.
 I'll be keen to try them once they reach maturity, but in the meantime it's Signal for me all the way!

 [1]: https://www.investopedia.com/articles/investing/032515/whatsapp-best-facebook-purchase-ever.asp
 [2]: https://www.theguardian.com/news/2018/mar/17/cambridge-analytica-facebook-influence-us-election